-Some felt that you had to delivery within a couple of weeks, others felt that there was no way one could do that.
+Some felt that you had to deliver within a couple of weeks, others felt that there was no way one could do that.
 Interesting that 20 years late, we still have these same discussions with teams just starting with their Agile adoption.

 Also note how the principles were targeted to customers, managers, and the team.

-The group met a couple of months later at OOPSLA and discussed if they should own this movement and decided that they are just the instigators or the catalysts and they established a non profit, the Agile Alliance, to open it up and get the community to continue promoting their ideas.
+The group met a couple of months later at OOPSLA and discussed if they should own this movement and decided that they are just the instigators or the catalysts and they established a nonprofit, the Agile Alliance, to open it up and get the community to continue promoting their ideas.

-Ward Cunningham created a website, posted the the Manifesto, and gave page visitors the ability to sign it.
+Ward Cunningham created a website, posted the Manifesto, and gave page visitors the ability to sign it.
 Things took off from there.
 And the rest is history as they say.

 20 Years Later